-I am a sixty year old mother of three and grandmother of five.
-You don’t get to my age without having made a few wrong decisions and I’ve made my share.
+I am a mother of three and grandmother of five.
+You don’t get to my age (60 at the time of writing this post) without having made a few wrong decisions and I’ve made my share.
 But along the way, there have been a some right ones too and sometimes a decision turns out to be so very right that you just can’t believe your luck.

 That’s how I felt when, after many years working in HR, training and health & safety for an international energy company, I took voluntary redundancy with the intention of finding a part time role where I would no longer have to drive thousands of miles a year.
 I allowed myself a bit of breathing space and the job never happened because one morning my daughter, a lecturer, suggested that I could possibly think about a “course in something”.
 That afternoon I mailed The University of Worcester – just an enquiry; a vague notion that there might be something to interest me.
 The reply was almost immediate.
 It was already almost the end of August and too late to bother with UCAS so I should send a CV and personal statement, it said.
 Five days later, the day before my fifty-seventh birthday, I was interviewed and offered a place there and then.
 It was that quick.
 I was in shock.
 I called my daughter.
 “They’ve offered me a place,” I said, tears running down my face.
 “I can’t believe it.
 I never thought they would take me.”

 Always one to analyse decisions, deliberate the pros and cons, and make plans for ‘just in case”, I can barely believe that not for a single moment did I have a any doubts about this; not once did I question what I was doing.
 It was as if I had been biding my time; waiting for this moment.
 Three weeks later I was a full time mature student – a fresher on the Bachelor of Arts degree course studying English language with Creative & Professional Writing.